-I first heard of this program in 2000 when I worked as a staff member of the WWU Chemistry Department.
+I first heard of this program in 2000 when I worked as a staff at the WWU Chemistry Department.
 Several faculty and staff had been attending the productions together for over a decade.

-The five productions below showcase both traditional and eclectic new plays, musicals and dance performances.
-The final production is the result of a collaboration with visiting artists from New York City.
+The four productions below showcase both traditional and eclectic new plays, musicals and dance performances.
 Get your tickets for one or all that will be performed at a variety of venues both off-campus and on.